Ryan Fox signs to play baseball at Catawba College

 Obviously it is important, but what about the team on the field behind you?
 “It is huge.
 Without a defense you can’t win.
 Without an offense, you can’t score.”

 As a pitcher, Fox said his favorite pitch is a two-seam fastball.
-“I mainly throw three pitches: a 2-seam fastball, a slider, and a changeup.
-My fastball has a bit of a arm side run.
+“I mainly throw three pitches: a 2-seam fastball, a slider and a changeup.
+My fastball has a bit of an arm side run.
 For a righthander like me, that means the ball moves from left to right and sinks when thrown.”

 Playing American Legion summer ball in recent months, Fox’s fastball was measured at 86-87 miles per hour, his slider at 70-73, and his changeup at 72-75 mph.